What Should Be In Your Proposal?

 General readers: How will the topic's relevance and currency appeal to readers without specialized knowledge in the field?

-5. Comparable & Competing Volumes
+5. Comparable & Competing Publications

 For works with a primarily scholarly audience, discuss your project's place in the current scholarship and its distinctive contribution.
 If no other books address your particular topic, explain how exploring that topic advances current scholarly discussions.